hgamboa/nova-adv-inst/lab1.md

 ## Goal 2

-* Read a square function with from an analog entry and turn on the led if value higher than 3V.
+* Read a square function with  from an analog entry.
 * Attention the amplitude should be lower than 5v (TO CHECK)

 ## Goal 3